aptech/docs/docs/CR-getmatrix.rst

         size of the fastest moving dimension of the array and *K* is the size of the second fastest moving dimension.

-    :type y: KxL or 1xL matrix or scalar
+    :rtype y: KxL or 1xL matrix or scalar

 Remarks
 -------